Tin Machine II: Music and lyrics

 Gabrels considered the music of Tin Machine II to be "as aggressive as [its predecessor]", but found the songs more melodic.
 He told Rolling Stone in 1991: "Last time, we were screaming at the world.
 This time, I think, they're all love songs in a strange kind of way."
-Author James Perone agreed, calling the tracks more accessible than the debut, featuring more conventional hard rock sounds and less "incessant gloom".
+The author James E. Perone agreed, calling the tracks more accessible than the debut, featuring more conventional hard rock sounds and less "incessant gloom".
 Nevertheless, Dave Thompson felt the band continued their "loud and rambunctious" sound, while the lyrics were "forthright and confrontational".
 Bill Wyman of Entertainment Weekly noted the presence of blues, hard rock, art rock and schmaltz, a sentiment echoed by The Economist.
 Perone finds certain tracks reminiscent of Bowie's prior work.
 He compares "You Belong in Rock n' Roll" to his work with the Spiders from Mars and the music of "Amlapura" to the folk rock on Bowie's 1969 album Space Oddity, although notes that the lyrics, which describe "images of dead children", are a lot darker than the material of that era.

 Gabrels used greater experimentation on guitar for Tin Machine II, including the use of a vibrator on some tracks.
 He later stated that at the time, he was deeply into Nine Inch Nails' album Pretty Hate Machine (1989) and was looking for an industrial edge to his own guitar work for the album.
 Ultimately (after recording track after track of guitar noise), he found a "shard of guitar noise" that he liked and used it on "Shopping for Girls", a song about child prostitution in Thailand.
 Buckley notes that as a way to show the band to be a "democratic unit", Hunt Sales took lead vocals on two tracks, "Stateside" and "Sorry", the latter of which he wrote by himself.
 "Goodbye Mr. Ed" is lyrically a farewell to the title character of the television series Mister Ed, who was a talking horse.
 Perone compares the song's musical style to the 1970s work of the Jam and the 1960s work of the Who.
-Jon Pareles of The New York Times found the lyrics mostly focus on love, signalling out "Baby Universal" and "Betty Wrong" as clear examples.
+Jon Pareles of The New York Times found the lyrics mostly focus on love, singling out "Baby Universal" and "Betty Wrong" as clear examples.